KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Devourers of Gravity.md

   desc: "The Great Devourer teleports to an unoccupied space it can see within 120 feet."
 ```
 ### Description:
+At the very edge of reality—beyond the planes, beyond the dominion of even the oldest gods—lurks the Edge, a place where existence itself falters.
+From this abyssal frontier come the Devourers of Gravity, eldritch predators whose very presence unravels the laws of the cosmos.
+Appearing as vast, gnashing maws tethered to voidstuff that resembles the nothingness between stars, these beings drift across dimensions, tethered to no single reality.
+Their sinuous tentacles phase in and out of existence, slipping between planes at random, dragging their prey screaming into places mortals were never meant to see.

+**Predators of Mass.** Devourers do not merely consume flesh—they devour the very concept of mass.
+To them, gravity is sustenance, and the weight of worlds is but a feast waiting to be stripped bare.
+In their wake, landscapes crumble, structures collapse inward, and even the bodies of slain mortals are reduced to void-born dust.
+The Edge is said to echo with the remnants of what they have consumed: stars devoured, planes inverted, and civilizations erased in silence.

+**Unknowable Beasts.** Though impossibly powerful, Devourers are not cunning schemers nor calculating lords of entropy.
+Instead, they are ruled by raw, bestial instinct, lashing out unpredictably at whatever catches their attention.
+Some tear across battlefields, stripping armies of both flesh and gravity, while others drift in near-catatonics until roused by movement or life.
+Their erratic nature makes them as terrifying to confront as their raw might—there is no bargaining, no logic, only hunger.

+**Spawn and Great Devourers.** While even the smallest Devourer Spawn can reduce cities to rubble, the Great Devourers are legends whispered only in the most ancient apocrypha.
+These titanic horrors are forces of annihilation given form, their presence twisting reality into impossible geometries, their hungers extending beyond mere flesh into the annihilation of entire landscapes.
+A Great Devourer does not simply destroy a place—it erases its weight, its balance, its place in reality itself.

+**Beyond the Gods.** The gods themselves dread these beings.
+Divine magic falters in their presence, for their origin lies outside the weave of creation.
+Even gods of destruction and entropy cannot match their mundane, alien supremacy.
+Where a god may choose, bargain, or relent, a Devourer only consumes.

 **Lair Actions**
 On initiative count 20 (losing initiative ties), The Great Devourer of Gravity can take a lair action to cause one of the following effects; the Great Devourer of Gravity can't use the same effect two rounds in a row: